Close Menu

 Is it necessary to learn Russian to visit Moscow?

 While it’s not necessary to learn Russian to visit Moscow, it’s highly recommended.
 Many Russians speak some English, but it’s still a good idea to learn basic phrases like “hello,” “thank you,” and “excuse me” to help you communicate with locals.
-(See Also: Is Shreveport Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Mexico Right Now?
+The Latest Travel Advisory)

 Can I drink tap water in Moscow?